“People don’t buy what you do, they buy WHY you do it.” ~ Simon Sinek.

 Some groundwork is required to create consistent components that tie back to a central position — one that communicates your WHY as a solution to your audiences’ pain points.
 At Prosper, we call the first part of this foundational discovery and planning process the “Market Bullseye.”

 Here's how we lay the groundwork — go ahead and give it a try!

-- Identify the people with whom you want to build relationships (aka audiences, stakeholders, publics, tribes, etc.) then group them into primary and secondary audiences.
+- Identify the people with whom you want to build relationships (aka audiences, stakeholders, customers, prospects, etc.) then group them into primary and secondary audiences.

 - Think about their needs, what drives them into action, what issues they are facing and what they value most?

 - Now, how can you help them?
 What solutions do you offer that will address their needs, solve their problems and align with their highest value?

 This exercise is part of our Prosper Road Map and guides us in writing messaging that frames your organization as the hero.

 The bullseye helps you focus on your audience rather than your organization and its awesomeness.
 Now, we're not questioning whether your organization is great; we're simply shining a spotlight on how to effectively deliver that message.